shrik/nextui-chrome-extension/README.md

+# Chrome extension, integrate with nextjs and nextui
+- do not use server side js
+- use `npm run build` to generate static source file in "out" directory
+- use `npm run dev` to check and develop UI functions (can not test the full function in this mode, because it is not in the chrome extension mode.)

 # Next.js & NextUI Template

 This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).